-For example, there’s the FTO gene, commonly known as the ‘hunger’ gene, which controls our desire for food and our choice of food.
-Genetic variants of the FTO gene are linked to elevated BMI, obesity and a variety of eating behaviours.
+There is the FTO gene, commonly known as the ‘hunger’ gene, which controls our desire for food and our choice of food.
+Genetic variants of the FTO gene are linked to elevated BMI, obesity, and a variety of eating behaviours.

 The ADIPOQ Gene

 And there is the ADIPOQ gene that encodes a regulator of glucose levels and fat breakdown.
 Carriers of one genetic variant of ADIPOQ can decrease their risk of obesity by simply reducing their total calorie intake.